petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/collaborating-on-publications.md

 ## Inviting Users to a Publication

-Follow these steps to invite user to collaborate on a publication.

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), click the *Applications* tab, and go to *Publications*.

 1. Click the *Actions* button (![Actions Button](../../../images/icon-actions.png)) for the desired publication and select *Invite Users*.